-This practical training program primes you for a polar ski expedition, in Antarctica, Greenland or Svalbard itself.
-It covers the basics of polar equipment, navigation, diet and daily schedules, as well as being a challenging expedition across the icescapes of Spitsbergen.
+This practical training program primes you for any polar ski expedition, in Antarctica, Greenland or Svalbard itself.
+It covers the basics of polar equipment, navigation, diet and daily schedules, as well as being a rewarding adventure across the icescapes of Spitsbergen.

 Meet in Longyearbyen and check in to your hotel.
 Preparation, packing, equipment checks.
 Welcome dinner